If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Vomit Stains

-5. Vacuum: Vacuum the baking soda with a shop vac.
+5. Vacuum: Allow the baking soda to dry completely (usually a few hours) and vacuum it up with a shop vac.

 Sweat Stains

-1. Create a paste: Mix one cup of baking soda with some water and salt to create a paste.
+1. Create a paste: Mix one cup of hydrogen peroxide, three tablespoons of baking soda, and a dash of salt.

 Try This